Carbohydrates should be the mainstay of our diet, providing around half of the energy we consume.

 Sugars are a group of simple carbohydrates (also called mono and di-saccharides) such as glucose, fructose, lactose, maltose and sucrose.
 Sugars are found naturally in fruit, vegetables and milk, and can also be added to a range of other foods to add flavour, texture, colour and mouth-feel to products.
 Cakes, biscuits, cereals, pastries, drinks and dairy products are some of the types of foods that may contain added sugars.

 The SACN Report advised that no more than 5% of energy should come from ‘free sugars’ (sugars added to food in preparation plus sugars present in honey, syrups and unsweetened fruit juices) .
-Current intakes of ‘added sugars’ (similar to the new definition of free sugars) range from 15.2% of energy in 11-18 year olds to 11.1% in over 65’s.
+Current intakes of ‘free sugars’ range from 13.6% of energy in 11-18 year olds to 10% in over 65’s.

-The main sources of added sugars in adult diets are sugar, preserves and confectionery (26%), drinks (24%), and pastries, biscuits, cakes and puddings (17%).
-Breakfast cereals provide a smaller proportion of added sugars (5% in adults, 8% in younger 4-10 year olds) .
+The main sources of free sugars in adult diets are sugar, preserves and confectionery (25%), drinks (21%), and pastries, biscuits, cakes and puddings (16%).
+Breakfast cereals provide a smaller proportion of added sugars (4% in adults, 8% in younger 4-10 year olds) .